jianlins/ehost/README.md

 To navigate to a project:
 http://127.0.0.1:8009/ehost/xxx
+* xxx is the project directory name (not absolute path)

+To navigate to a project and display a specific file: http://127.0.0.1:8009/ehost/xxx/yyy
-xxx is the project directory name (not absolute path)
+* xxx is the project directory name (not absolute path)

-To navigate to a project and display a specific file: http://127.0.0.1:8009/ehost/xxx/yyy xxx is the project directory name (not absolute path) yyy file name or partial file name (if multiple file matched, only first one will be displayed)
+* yyy is the file name or partial file name (if multiple file matched, only first one will be displayed)

 You can change the server port by editing the *application.properties* file.